 I found these easy DIY fall leaf roses on Facebook but the person who posted it was not the girl who created it, Nicole Duke.
 I did a Google search for Nicole Duke’s fall leaf roses and nothing came back directly about her but I LOVE this idea and had to share with you!
 It reminds me of the flowers my mom showed me how to make when I was a kid using leaves.
 I can picture these as a table centerpiece for Thanksgiving or a wedding.
 It’s a great autumn decoration.
 My family had a fun time using the fall leaves for roses and we are sure you will too!

 There is a tutorial below but you can also watch the video.
-If you can’t find leaves in your location, check out these DIY tissue paper flowers!
+If you can’t find leaves where you are this Fall, check out these DIY tissue paper flowers!

 DIY Fall Leaf Roses Supplies